girobusan/latid/README.md

 There are goals, which must be achieved before removing "beta" status:

 1. Finalization of block editor interface design
-2. Stabilisation of latid server API (which is not stable now)
+2. Stabilization of latid server API (which is not stable now)
 3. Clean up console output
 4. Remove obsolete code